degencap777/esxAioMenu/README.md

 12/12/2018: I am starting to work on this script again, as I want to finish what I started.
 I will post more updates in the future, and once it's finished I will open the license fully to the public.

-## LICENSING

-There is no license, therefore this code is copyrighted by default, and no one can modify or distribute this updated script on their servers without permission.
-You may use this script as-is, but DO NOT post it anywhere yourself, please give them the link to this repo.

-If you have any sources for esx_aiomenu that date before this update was released, then you may use them following the licenses of the old script.
-For help with ESX AIOMenu or the new version of ESX Identity, please join the discord via this link: https://discord.gg/3ECcWxn

 ## CREDITS
 * Lead Coder: ArkSeyonet
 * Coder 1: Vacant